 Designed by Tony B, the Vandy Vape Swell is a lightweight and water-resistant dual-18650 mod.
 It is rated for 188 watts and is also compatible with a mobile app that allows you to set, update and find your device if it’s misplaced.
 The mod features 12 replaceable panel options made out of resin or G10 material.

-The Vaporesso GEN is a dual-18650 mod rated for 220 watts.
+The Vaporesso GEN S is a dual-18650 mod rated for 220 watts.
 It is a lightweight and durable mod that comes with a textured rubber chassis that’s soft to the touch.
-It houses the accurate and rapid-firing AXON chip, which introduces Pulse firing and ECO power mode.
-The GEN mod is available in four color options.
+It houses the accurate and rapid-firing AXON chip, which features Pulse firing and ECO power mode.
+The GEN mod is available in twelve color options.

 The Mag P3 by SMOK is a, IP67-rated dual-18650 mod that’s built like a tank!
 Housing a 1.9-inch color touchscreen and staying loyal the Mag design, the P3 comes with the advanced IQ-M chipset offering a wide array of features—including a 4-digit pin to unlock your mod.
 The mod is rated for 230 watts and comes in five color options.

 The latest mod by SMOK is their best one yet!
 Packed with innovative features, the Morph is a touchscreen mod capable of 219 watts, that comes with advanced locking mechanisms and an updated rapid-firing chipset.
 On with the times, the Morph also features resin back panels and comes in five gorgeous color options.

 The Proton stays loyal to Innokin’s name for quality mods.
 It is a classy looking mod with one of the most reliable chips in the market that can fire up to 235 watts with the use of two 18650s.
 It features a 1.45” color display, a large side firing panel and a practical navigation and wattage adjustment joystick.